 The cryostat is built over a CTI22 Model cold head in a steel made cylindrical dewar.
 At the top cover, a vacuum window lets the X band radiation go through, for the S band a hermetic N connector feedthrough is used.
-At the bottom cover there are the RF connectors for S and X bands outputs and the calibration signals input, the flanges for the pressure sensor and vacuum valve and hermetic Fischer connectors for the DC cabling.
+At the bottom cover there are the RF connectors for S and X bands outputs and the calibration signals input, the flange for the pressure sensor and hermetic Fischer connectors for the DC cabling.
+The vacuum valve is connected to a 90° curved elbow located on one side of the dewar (welded to the cylinder).

 Inside the cryostat, attached to the intermediate stage, there is an aluminum made cylindrical radiation shield covered with multilayer insulation (MLI) in order to decrease the radiation thermal load inside the cryostat.
-The temperature of this stage is less than 65 K. Removing the radiation shield, the entire receiver can be easily reached.
-It is the coldest part of the receiver at, approximately, 19.5 K. Both amplifiers are thermally attached to the copper made cold stage to keep them at the lowest temperature.
+The temperature of this stage is less than 77 K. Removing the radiation shield, the entire receiver can be easily reached.
+It is the coldest part of the receiver at, approximately, 20 K. Both amplifiers are thermally attached to the copper made cold stage to keep them at the lowest temperature.